eformsignen/eformsignen.github.io/help/chapter2.rst

    signature to be used when signing a document.

--  **Manage templates:** Only template managers can access this menu.You can view the template list and configure the template settings.
+-  **Manage templates:** Only template managers can access this menu.
+You can view the template list and configure the template settings.

--  **Manage company:** Only company managers can access this menu.You can view and edit company information.
+-  **Manage company:** Only company managers can access this menu.
+You can view and edit company information.

    -  **Company profile:** You can view and edit company information